 If a student has an excused absence from school, he/she has one day to make up work for each day absent.
 Assignments that have been made more than one-week prior will be due the day the student returns to school.
-It is the student's responsibility to see the teacher about make up work.
-At the teacher's discretion, additional days may be given for make up work (if the student requests it and the teacher agrees).
-If a student is suspended from school, that student may complete their work for a maximum of 60% credit.
-They are responsible for getting their work yet ARE NOT ALLOWED TO INTERRUPT A TEACHER'S CLASSROOM.
-We would recommend they email the teacher to request the work.
-That work is due the day they return from the suspension or they will receive a zero on the work.
+It is the student's responsibility to see the teacher about make-up work.
+Suspensions from school are unexcused absences.
+Students will be responsible for completing work while suspended.
+Whenever possible it is the responsibility of the student to collect all work assignments and books before the suspension begins.
+All work will be due, including the taking of any tests and/or quizzes, within 1 week of their return.